OmAmar106/SIH-SmartAutomation-Electricity-AI-Consumption/README.md

 # SIH-SmartAutomation-Electricity-AI-Consumption

-This project is an ongoing project aimed at utilizing AI and automation to monitor and predict electricity consumption in a smart and efficient manner. - Team NEOM
+This project is aimed at utilizing AI and automation to monitor and predict electricity consumption in a smart and efficient manner. - Team NEOM

 ## Table of Contents